jclasley/sticky-scroll-mode/README.md

 Uses an indentation approach, to find offscreen lines that are levels of indentation lower than the current point.

 This works surprising well and quickly.

-## Known bugs

-The sticky window disappears if you move to a 0-indent line that is within some indentation scope.
-Working on it.